Brad Pitt Is Not Living In A ‘Sober House’ Amid Kate Hudson Rumors [Debunked]

 It’s all part of a plan to “make things as painless as possible for him while he tries to say on the path to sobriety,” the incorrect insider added.

-In response to the report, a spokesperson for Brad Pitt spoke to Gossip Cop and labeled the National Enquirer‘s story as “complete and total nonsense.”
+In response to the report, a spokesperson for Brad Pitt spoke to Gossip Cop and labeled The National Enquirer‘s story as “complete and total nonsense.”

 In other Brad Pitt news, the father of six has recently been linked to actress Kate Hudson.
 While the two have not been spotted together in the months since Pitt split from his soon-to-be ex-wife, rumors have continued to circulate since November in regard to the possible relationship between them.